-For over a year Grindal lived among the Sisala people of northern Ghana, and it was then and there that he witnessed a person being raised from the dead.
+For over the period of a year, Grindal lived among the Sisala people of northern Ghana.
+It was during his research when Grindal says he witnessed a man being raised from the dead.
 The person raised, by the name of Ali, was a highly respected drummer in the tribe.
 A few days after Ali’s death, Grindal was invited to witness the burial ritual.
 He traveled five miles to the village and entered the compound where the corpse was prepared.
 According to Grindal, “the corpse was already putrid and oozing juices.
 An old woman was sitting next to the dead man with a fan even though the corpse had been washed about three hours earlier.
 The stench in the room was horrible” (3).

 1. See, Hellweg, J. Englehardt, J. & Miller, J. 2015.
 Raising the Dead: Altered States, Anthropology, and the Heart of Sisala Experience.
 Magliocco, S. 2010.
 Witching Culture. p.
 13. MacLean, H. 2012.
 The Shaman’s Mirror. p.
 11.